Skip to main content

 How modules are structured

-The code in the module repos are organized into three primary folders:
+The code in the module repositories is organized into three primary folders:

-1. modules: The core implementation code.
-All of the modules that you will use and deploy are defined within.
-For example to ECS cluster module in the terraform-aws-ecs repo in modules/ecs-cluster.
+1. modules: This folder contains the core implementation code.
+All modules you use and deploy are defined here.
+For example, you can locate the ECS cluster module in the terraform-aws-ecs repository within the modules/ecs-cluster folder.

-2. examples: Sample code that shows how to use the modules in the modules folder and allows you to try them out without having to write any code: cd into one of the folders, follow a few steps in the README (e.g. run terraform apply), and you’ll have a fully working module up and running.
-In other words, this is executable documentation.
+2. examples: This folder includes sample code demonstrating how to use the modules in the modules folder.
+These examples allow you to try the modules without writing code.
+Navigate to one of the example directories, follow the steps in the README (e.g., run tofu apply), and you will have a working module.
+These examples serve as executable documentation.

-3. test: Automated tests for the code in modules and examples.
+3. test: This folder contains automated tests for the code in both the modules and examples folders.

 How services are structured

-1. modules: The core implementation code of this repo.
-All the services that you will use and deploy are defined within, such as the EKS cluster service in modules/services/eks-cluster.
+1. modules: This folder contains the core implementation code for the services you use and deploy.
+For instance, the EKS cluster service resides in modules/services/eks-cluster.

-2. examples: Sample code that shows how to use the services in the modules folder and allows you to try the services out without having to write any code: you cd into one of the folders, follow a few steps in the README (e.g., run terraform apply), and you’ll have fully working infrastructure up and running.
-In other words, this is executable documentation.
-Note that the examples folder contains two sub-folders:
+2. examples: This folder provides sample code demonstrating how to use the services in the modules folder.
+These examples enable you to deploy services without writing code.
+Navigate to a directory, follow the README instructions (e.g., run tofu apply), and you'll have working infrastructure.
+This folder contains two sub-folders:

-2. for-production: Example code optimized for direct usage in production.
-This is code from the Gruntwork Reference Architecture, and it shows you how we build an end-to-end, integrated tech stack on top of the Gruntwork Service Catalog.
-To keep the code DRY and manage dependencies between modules, the code is deployed using Terragrunt.
-However, Terragrunt is NOT required to use the Gruntwork Service Catalog: you can alternatively use vanilla Terraform or Terraform Cloud / Enterprise, as described here.
+4. for-production: These examples are optimized for direct production use.
+They showcase how Gruntwork's Reference Architecture integrates a complete tech stack using the Gruntwork Service Catalog.
+To keep the code DRY and manage dependencies, you can deploy these examples using Terragrunt.
+Terragrunt is not required to use the Gruntwork Service Catalog; you can use OpenTofu, Terraform or Terraform Cloud/Enterprise, as described here.

-3. Not all modules have a for-production example, but you can still create a production-grade configuration by using the template provided in this discussion question, How do I use the modules in terraform-aws-service-catalog if there is no example?.
+5. Not all modules include a for-production example.
+However, you can create a production-grade configuration using the template provided in this discussion.

-3. test: Automated tests for the code in modules and examples.
+6. test: This folder includes automated tests for the code in the modules and examples folders.

 Tools used in Library